 - While tempering the dal, keep stirring the onions to prevent them from burning.
 As soon as they turn a reddish-brown color, add the slit green chillies and pour immediately on the dal.

-- Add a pinch of hing (asafoetida) to the dal before pressure cooking it.
-It is an optional ingredient, but it aids in digestion and is easily available in Indian grocery stores.
+- Add a pinch of hing (asafoetida) to the dal before pressure cooking.
+Hing is easily available in Indian grocery stores.

 - Do not skip the ginger as it is another ingredient that makes the dal easy on the stomach.